AliNisarAhmed/my-notes/Data Intensive Applications/5a - Replication.md

     - If your data volume, read load, or write load grows bigger than a single machine can handle, you can potentially spread the load across multiple machines.
 - Fault tolerance/high availability
     - If your application needs to continue working even if one machine (or several machines, or the network, or an entire datacenter) goes down, you can use multiple machines to give you redundancy.
 When one fails, another one can take over.
+- Disconnected Operation
+    - Allowing an app to continue working when there is a network interruption
 - Latency
     - If you have users around the world, you might want to have servers at various locations worldwide so that each user can be served from a datacenter that is geographically close to them.
 That avoids the users having to wait for network packets to travel halfway around the world.